Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 The cam is literally shaped like a dog with the sensors, lens, and wireless antenna acting as the head, ears, nose, and tail.
 My favorite part is seeing the puppy-like device move via the app's motion controls.

-For one the controls have a vast range of motion and second it's pretty cute to see the dog cam in action.
+For one, the controls have a vast range of motion.
+It's also pretty cute to see the dog cam in action.
 Pet owners will get a kick out of this.